Clean Up Your Life (And Your Home) With These 3 Homemade Cleaning Concoctions412

 - 1 1/2 cups vodka

 When I first saw this recipe circulating online, I thought I was being pranked.
 Cornstarch?
 As part of a glass cleaner?
 I pictured my windows and mirrors cloudy and slippery with thick white sludge.
 But don’t fret, Bernadette!
 Cornstarch acts as a superfine abrasive here, making it perfect for cleaning smooth surfaces.
 It doesn’t streak and evaporates quickly due to the addition of alcohol.
-Not only does it clean glass like a dream, but with our Pure Peppermint Essential Oil, it smells infinitely better than a bottle of the blue stuff.
+Not only does it clean glass like a dream, but with our Natural Peppermint Extract, it smells infinitely better than a bottle of the blue stuff.

 The cornstarch will eventually settle on the bottom of your spray bottle.
 So you’ll want to shake it well before each use to effectively mix the solution again and avoid clogging your nozzle.